 The master's equivalency project is viewed by our Unit as identical to a master's thesis.
-The equivalency project does not involve filing with Graduate College.
+The master's equivalency project does not involve filing with Graduate College.

 Entering with a master's degree (empirical thesis completed).
 If the student has entered the program with a master's degree and completed a thesis as part of that degree, the thesis will be reviewed by the faculty advisor (thesis chair) and at least one other faculty member to see if it meets the equivalency requirement.
-Report of the Master's Thesis Equivalency Defense form is required.
+A completed Report of the Master's Thesis Equivalency Defense form is required to document this milestone.

 Entering with a master's degree (no thesis).
-If students are completing their master's equivalency within the ASU PhD program in Counseling Psychology, they must enroll in 6 credits of CPY 792 Research.
-They may enroll for these credits any time prior to the completion of the project-by the end of Year 2.
-Students should consult with their advisor regarding the timing of completing the equivalency project and the start of Field Placement.
-To continue with Field Placement in Year 3, students must defend their thesis equivalency successfully by the end of the spring semester of the second year in program.
+If students are completing their master's equivalency (i.e., a research project and course work in residence) within the program, they must enroll in 6 credits of CPY 792 Research.
+Students may enroll for these credits any time prior to the completion of the project (by the end of Year 2).
+Students should be aware of the deadlines concerning the proposal and defense of their thesis equivalency project and the implications on subsequent activities and milestones in their PhD program trajectories.
+IMPORTANT: As previously noted, to continue with Field Placement in Year 3, students must defend their thesis equivalency successfully by the end of the spring semester of the second year in program.
 Please view the Academic Calendar to determine the end of the semester.

 Thesis equivalency proposal.
-Students are expected to work closely with their advisors to propose their master's thesis equivalency project by a suggested date of September 15 of Year 2.
+Students are strongly encouraged and expected to work closely with their advisors to propose their master's thesis equivalency project by a suggested date of September 15 of Year 2.
 The thesis equivalency proposal consists of the following: literature review, purpose of the study, research questions and/or hypotheses, proposed methodology, analysis plan, and references.
 The student presents the proposal for approval to their committee, consisting of the advisor and at least two other faculty (one of whom must be core faculty in the program).
 Committee members outside of CCP must be approved by the CCP review committee and Graduate College.
 Unless other arrangements are made, students must provide a copy of the proposal to committee members at least two weeks before the proposal meeting.
-Once the student successfully defends their thesis equivalency proposal, they must submit their completed Report of Master's Thesis Equivalency Proposal form to the program coordinator.
+Once the student successfully completes their thesis equivalency proposal, they must submit their completed Report of Master's Thesis Equivalency Proposal form to the program coordinator.

-To apply for Field Placement during Year 2 (for placement during Year 3), students must have proposed their thesis equivalency and submitted their proposal form successfully by February 1.
+As noted, to apply for Field Placement during Year 2 (for placement during Year 3), students must have proposed the thesis equivalency and submitted their proposal form successfully by February 1.
 The faculty recommend strongly that students work with their advisor to propose their thesis by September 15 (suggested) to allow ample time to complete and defend the thesis equivalency by the end of the spring semester (Y2).
 Please view the Academic Calendar to determine the end of the semester.
+For students pursuing the Masters in Passing (MIP), please refer to page 12.